laminas/laminas-view/docs/book/v2/helpers/html-object.md

 ## HtmlPage helper

+WARNING: **Deprecated**
+The `HtmlPage` view helper has been deprecated and will be removed in version 3.0.

 Embedding an external HTML page in your page using the helper only requires the resource URI.

 ```php